 - Prevalent among younger adults were the three classifications of:

 - Highly Problematic

-This demographic was primarily characterized by drinking too much and experiencing hangovers and other withdrawal symptoms.
+This demographic is based on excessive drinking, hangovers and other withdrawal symptoms.

-- “Difficulty Cutting Back” and “Alcohol-Induced Injury” classes were more prevalent as age increased.
+- “Difficulty Cutting Back” and “Alcohol-Induced Injury” classifications are more prevalent as age increases.
 The adults in their late fifties to sixties experienced consistent struggles when attempting to cut back on their alcohol use.
 In fact, relapse rates for substance use disorders, including alcohol ranges from 40 to 60 percent.

 As indicated by this study, the definition of a “problem drinker” isn’t cut and dry.
 Investigators believe that this latest data suggests that the diagnosing and treating of alcohol use disorders cannot be “one size fits all.”
 Instead, AUD must treat the individual’s specific symptoms and how their age relates to the primary obstacles they face.

 This most recent published information advocates for personalized treatment approaches for AUD and highlights the need for carefully considering the role of age in prevention and intervention efforts.